Anthony Joshua vs Gary Cornish: The fight

+Main Event

 With both men showing intent to fight from the opening bell, Joshua landed a solid right hand a little under a minute into the fight, dropping the Scottish challenger to the canvas.
 Cornish made it to his feet before the referee's count of ten, only to be met by a sustained attack from Joshua.
 On the receiving end of another right hand, Cornish was down for a second time halfway through the round.
 He again made it to his feet just before the count of ten on unsteady legs, prompting referee Victor Loughlin to wave off the fight, giving Joshua his first major regional title via first-round TKO.

+Aftermath

 Immediately after the fight, promoter Eddie Hearn revealed a deal was in place for Joshua to take on undefeated rival Dillian Whyte.